bryanwhiting/blog/creative/the-dove-evermore.md

 Right. next. to. the.. bathroom...door.....

-I refuse to say for sure
+I just cannot believe for sure

-"That creature" must be *her* Adore...
+That creature must be *her* Adore...